apollo-h/DesignPattern/README.md

 # DesignPattern
-This is a repository for design patterexample codes
+This is a repository for design pattern example codes